 Consider things like weather, culture, job opportunities, and language when deciding on a place to live.

 If you’re retired, consider things such as healthcare and access to doctors and medicine.

 It’s also important to think about local laws and the overall quality of life.

 Once you decide which country you want to move to, research that region to see if they have a large expatriate community.
 Expats tend to feel more comfortable in an area where other expatriates exist.

-When in doubt, seek advice from other expats and international citizens.
+When in doubt, seek advice from other expats moving abroad and international citizens.

 Research Expatriate Work Permits and Visas

 Every country has unique expat laws, including visa and entry requirements.
 Not all countries make the visa process easy.